Bansuk/projeto_10_trackit/README.md

 # TrackIt

-A mobile site for those who don't want to stand in line to get new tickets for the next box office!
-With Cineflex you can book a movie seat wherever you are!
 A mobile site for tracking your daily activities in a way that it won't be dull!
 TrackIt has a clean and objective interface so that you can only focus on your goals!

 <p align="center">